 McClay primarily follows political events rather than taking a social studies approach to U.S. history.
 For example, when he discusses the Progressive movement, he mentions the key leaders and cultural developments they influenced (e.g., the eugenics movement), but his primary focus is on the Progressive movement’s impact on political events and government.

 How quickly his [President Franklin D. Roosevelt’s] fortunes had turned.
 After November 1938, there would be no more Hundred Days explosions of legislative activity.
 Roosevelt’s New Deal had made dramatic and permanent changes in the landscape of American life and had eased the effects of a very great economic calamity.
 His spirit and his words had restored the nation’s spirit.
 But his policies had not solved the problems of the economy and had not returned the country to full employment.
-It would take, not the moral equivalent of war, but war itself to accomplish that ( p.
-315).
+It would take, not the moral equivalent of war, but war itself to accomplish that.

 Aside from a few maps, there are no illustrations.
-While the book is mostly text, it doesn’t seem intimidating or overwhelming because it’s such a delight to read.
+While the book is mostly text, it doesn’t seem intimidating or overwhelming because it’s such an entertaining read.
 I think Land of Hope is just the sort of textbook that would appeal to many homeschoolers.
 It doesn’t promote a particular religious viewpoint, but it is respectful of religion and mentions some religious developments of historical significance.
 It takes an even-handed approach to political parties and competing political viewpoints.
 This is especially evident in Chapter 22: The World Since the Cold War where he discusses presidents from George H. W. Bush through Donald Trump, the War on Terror, and other politically-charged events in a relatively unbiased manner.

 Hillsdale College's Free Course for the Book

-In the book’s epilogue, McClay says,
+In the book’s epilogue on page 423, McClay says,

 He goes on to say that he wants to see open and honest discussion of differing views, and that discussion needs to be based on love for our country, despite its faults.
 I don’t mind supporting the view expressed in Land Of Hope.
 McClay is not blindly patriotic, but he values what we’ve got in comparison to most other countries.
 It seems to me that homeschoolers who want their children to learn to appreciate the blessing of living in the United States should find Land of Hope an excellent resource to accomplish that.